 Distance and Mesh

-The strength of the UVB lamp’s output varies according to distance from the bulb - stronger when closer, and weaker when further away.
-If you are using a Solarmeter 6.5 to measure your UVB lamp’s output, the UVI (UV Index) reading should be between 2.0-3.0 on the basking platform.
+The bulb you choose will depend on your enclosure setup.
+The strength of the UVB lamp’s output varies according to distance from the bulb — stronger when closer, and weaker when further away.
+If you are using a Solarmeter 6.5 to measure your UVB lamp’s output, the UVI (UV Index) reading should be between 2.0-3.0 at the height of the snake's back when sitting on the basking platform, and down to zero on the cool side.
 Mesh will cause a 30-40% reduction in the bulb’s output.
-Otherwise, here is an estimate of how far the lamp should be from the basking platform:

 To optimize your UVB bulb’s performance, you will need a high-quality reflective T5 HO fixture.
-Some lamps come in kits that already include a fixture, such as the Arcadia ProT5 kit or Zoo Med T5 HO kit.
-Otherwise, Zoo Med and Vivarium Electronics make various fixtures for T5 bulbs.
+Some lamps come in kits that already include a fixture, such as the Arcadia ProT5 kit and the Arcadia ShadeDweller MAX kit.
+Otherwise, Vivarium Electronics and Zoo Med make various fixtures for T5 bulbs.